nukopy/latex-in-markdown-for-pandoc/README.md

 ### Appendix: How to build examples in showcase

-This appendix section shows how to build PDF and LaTeX files from Markdown files with Pandoc using the "Resume with single column layout" example in showcase.
+This appendix section shows how to build PDF and LaTeX files from a Markdown file with Pandoc for the example "Resume with single column layout".

 > [!NOTE]
 > This section is specifically for macOS users.